Table of contents:

 Developed by SpaceX, Starlink is a company in the process of creating a broadband satellite internet service.
 The service is referred to as “StarLink”.
 The concept of this service will allow people in rural and undeveloped parts of the world to have access to reliable broadband internet service.

 By the year 2022, the Starlink satellite broadband service should be available to most of the world.
 The Starlink service will offer faster connection speeds with lower latency than existing established satellite services.
+Lower latency is a benefit of the Starlink Satellite project.
 Starlink satellites use a low-earth orbit.

 What is a low-earth orbit (LEO)?

 From 110 to 1200 (roughly) miles from Earth is a region that is considered the closest orbit to the Earth.
-This the region that most space missions are executed in.
+This is the region that most space missions are executed.
 Missions like the Hubble Space Telescope and the International Space Station utilize these orbits.

 - Moon’s Orbit – Lunar Orbit — Located 236,606 miles above sea level